-The Loma Linda University PGY1 Pharmacy Residency Program is fully accredited by the American Society of Health-System Pharmacists (ASHP).
+The LLUH PGY1 Pharmacy Residency Program is fully accredited by the American Society of Health-System Pharmacists (ASHP).

 The residents will develop the knowledge, attitude, and skills necessary to become an advanced pharmaceutical care practitioner.
-The program is structured to suit the individual needs of the resident and to provide an environment of quality training and pharmaceutical care.
+The program is structured to suit the individual needs of each resident and to provide an environment of quality training and pharmaceutical care.

-The PGY1 program offers residents more than a dozen choices for their five elective rotations.
-With rotations such as pediatrics, oncology, transplant, and emergency medicine, Loma Linda University is able to provide the resident with an engaging and diverse year of clinical experiences.
+The PGY1 Pharmacy Program offers residents a wide selection for their five elective rotations.
+With rotations such as pediatrics, oncology, transplant, and emergency medicine, Loma Linda University is able to provide residents with an engaging and diverse year of clinical experiences.

 With a growing number of PGY2 programs, Loma Linda University is dedicated to the necessary training of competent, clinical pharmacists in specialized areas.